 - This program can be a good place to begin for getting in the habit of working out regularly.

 Below is the schedule for completing the 30 day squat challenge.

 How to Squat with Good Form

-- Look straight ahead and keep your back straight as you lower yourself down by bending your knees
+- Look straight ahead, back straight, and lower down by bending at the knees

 - The movement should resemble sitting down in a chair